Senegal opposition politician handed light sentence, still viable for presidency | Politics

 Sonko, who came third in 2019, has clout among Senegal's disenfranchised urban youth, frustrated by joblessness and poor economic prospects.
 Anger has also risen around fears Sall will use a recent change to the constitution to reset his mandate, which ends in 2024, allowing him to run for a third term.

-Sall has shirked all questions about this, neither confirming nor denying the claim. ($1 = 602.0000 CFA francs)
+Sall has avoided all questions about this, neither confirming nor denying the claim. ($1 = 602.0000 CFA francs)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)